Vincamine/PipelineRunner/dev-docs/reports/weeklies/weekly-report-w4.md

 | [Check all other error reporting works](https://github.com/CS6510-SEA-SP25/t1-cicd/issues/)       | 3    |
 | [Validate report format and ensure correct output structure](https://github.com/CS6510-SEA-SP25/t1-cicd/issues/107)    | 3    |

+> 2nd link from the end in the above table links to the project issues.
+Seems incorrect.
+> Last entry in the above table seems to be the link for the 2nd link from the end of the table.
+Something went wrong here.
+Please fix!

+> On completed work, seems like one PR resolved 3 issues.
+That seems like a lot for 1 PR.
+Please try to create PRs that are smaller in size and focused on one issue.

 # Carry over tasks